Adelic line bundles on quasi-projective varieties: Objects of mixed coefficients

-\subsection{Objects of mixed coefficients}
+\section{Objects of mixed coefficients}

-The goal of this subsection is to introduce notations for divisors and line bundles of mixed coefficients, i.e., $\QQ$-line bundles and $\QQ$-divisors which are integral over an open subscheme of the ambient scheme.
-These are less standard, but will be crucial to define effective sections of adelic line bundles in our theory.
+The goal of this section is to introduce notations for divisors and line bundles of mixed coefficients, i.e. $\QQ$-line bundles and $\QQ$-divisors which are integral to an open subscheme of the ambient scheme.
+These are less standard but will be crucial to define effective sections of adelic line bundles in our theory.

-For clarity, in this subsection, we do not take the uniform terminology in \S\ref{sec uniform}, but to introduce all the terms case by case.
+For clarity, in this section, we do not take the uniform terminology in \S\ref{sec uniform} but introduce all the terms case by case.

-\subsubsection{$\QQ$-divisors and $\QQ$-line bundles}
+\subsection{$\QQ$-divisors and $\QQ$-line bundles}

-When we say {divisors}, we always mean Cartier divisors, unless otherwise specified.
+When we say {divisors}, we always mean Cartier divisors unless otherwise specified.
 When we want to distinguish the usual divisors (resp. line bundles) from $\QQ$-divisors (resp. $\QQ$-line bundles), we often say integral divisors (resp. integral line bundles).